dannydulai/libwing/README.md

 - The [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) protocol
 - The [Discovery protocol](Discovery.md)

-The Native and OSC protocols are documented [here](https://cdn.mediavalet.com/aunsw/musictribe/mzolJdOzu0WZG59pX2LDkA/drJQVBUjakq76Xn2GcaT0Q/Original/WING%20Remote%20Protocols%20v3.0.5.pdf)
+The Native and OSC protocols (and much much more) are documented [here](https://cdn.mediavalet.com/aunsw/musictribe/mzolJdOzu0WZG59pX2LDkA/drJQVBUjakq76Xn2GcaT0Q/Original/WING%20Remote%20Protocols%20v3.0.5.pdf)
 (as of Wing firmware v3.0.5) by [Patrick-Gilles Maillot](https://github.com/pmaillot).
 He's also created a few other utilites for the Wing.
 A copy of that document is checked in to